Lin0x/stormpath-sdk-java/docs/source/config.rst

 Also, it should also be noted that, while JVM System Properties are not usually visible to other developers, using System Properties for secrets and passwords can also be seen as a security risk: system property values are visible to anyone performing a process listing on a production machine (e.g. ``ps aux | grep java``).

-If you cannot rely on accessing the default ``$HOME/.stormpath/apiKey.properties`` file, Environment Variables or a different private local file (with restricted read permissions) is usually a safer alternative when defining passwords or secret values than shared files or JVM System Properties.
+If you cannot rely on accessing the default ``$HOME/.stormpath/apiKey.properties`` file, environment variables or a different private local file (with restricted read permissions) is usually a safer alternative when defining passwords or secret values than shared files or JVM System Properties.

 #else